Sky Broadband Review: Overview

 From those that use home broadband simply because they don’t want to use all of their mobile data when at home, to those who rely on home broadband for work purposes and demand a consistent speed.

 Let’s take a look at what the speeds are like on Sky’s packages:

 - Sky Broadband – 11MB (18-month)

 - Sky Fibre Max – 63MB (18-month)

-Now because Sky lease the line from BT, this mean that if you are currently being supplies by BT, Plusnet or EE then you will be eligibly for a Sky package.
+Now because Sky leases the line from BT, this means that if you are currently being supplied by BT, Plusnet or EE then you will be eligible for a Sky package.

 Over 16 million homes are currently being supplied broadband through a BT line, meaning the likely-hood of you being able to take a Sky package is pretty high.